stackforge/python-libraclient/doc/command.rst

 node-delete
 ^^^^^^^^^^^

-Delete a node from the load balancer
+Delete a node from the load balancer.
+Can only delete a single node at a time.
+Multiple --nodeid arguments results in the last --nodeid value being removed from the loadbalancer.

 .. option:: --id <id>